baumrasen/flickr-uploader/CONTRIBUTING.md

   sure to break lines with \ correctly.
 Be careful.
 * Use niceprint function to output messages to stdout.
 * Use logging. for CRITICAL, ERROR, WARNING, INFO, DEBUG messages to stderr
-* Some ocasional critical messages are generated with `sys.stderr.write()C
+* Some ocasional critical messages are generated with `sys.stderr.write()`
-* Specific CODING related comments are marked with 'CODING' keyword
+* Specific CODING related comments are marked with CODING` keyword
 * Prefix coding for some output messages:
    * `*****`   Section informative
    * `===`     Multiprocessing related